 The ATV comes equipped with a specified spark plug.
 See the specifications chart for the correct spark plug.
+A light brown insulator indicates that the plug is correct.
+A white or dark insulator indicates that the engine may need to be serviced or the carburetor may need to be adjusted.
+Consult an authorized dealer if the plug insulator is not a light brown color.
 To help prevent cold weather fouling, make sure to thoroughly warm up the engine before operating.